 In PFM operation, a small positive DC offset is required at the output voltage to activate the PFM detector.
 The lower the frequency in PFM, the more DC offset is needed at V{OUT} .
-Refer to the Typical Characteristics for typical DC offset at very light load.
+See Typical Characteristics for typical DC offset at very light load.
 If the DC offset on V{OUT} is not acceptable for a given application, a static load at output is recommended to reduce or eliminate the offset.
 Lowering values of the feedback divider R{FBT} and R{FBB} can also serve as a static load.
-In conditions with low V{IN} and/or high frequency, the LM43603-Q1 may not enter PFM mode if the output voltage cannot be charged up to provide the trigger to activate the PFM detector.
-Once the LM43603-Q1 is operating in PFM mode at higher V{IN} , it remains in PFM operation when V{IN} is reduced.
-See Figure 45 for a sample of PFM operation.
+In conditions with low V{IN} and/or high frequency, the LM43601-Q1 may not enter PFM mode if the output voltage cannot be charged up to provide the trigger to activate the PFM detector.
+Once the LM43601-Q1 is operating in PFM mode at higher V{IN} , it will remain in PFM operation when V{IN} is reduced.